Integration of Near Death & Out of Body Experiences

 By early March, when I returned to offering sessions, my health was almost completely back on track.
 Some issues I had carried for years, things I wasn’t even sure how to heal, resolved themselves simply because I had given my body, mind, and spirit what they needed: rest, nature, movement, nourishment, joy, and connection.

 I share this because I know the temptation is to say: “That’s nice for her, but I could never do that because…” Believe me, I understand.
 I’m a full-time single mom, self-employed, with every reason to talk myself out of taking a leap like this.
 But I chose to do it anyway.
 Not because it was convenient, but because it was necessary.
+It was what my body’s wisdom was telling me to do.

-My health and happiness are central to the life I want to live—and to the well I want to draw from as I support others.
+My health and happiness are central to the life I want to live, and to the well I want to draw from as I support others.
 That’s true for all of us.
 When we tend to our deepest needs, we don’t just restore ourselves—we become more resourced, more alive, and more available to those we love.

-So if there’s a wise voice inside you whispering something—maybe to rest, to slow down, to seek support, to move, to change—please know you can trust it.
+So if there’s a wise voice inside you whispering something, maybe to rest, to slow down, to seek support, to move, to change—please know you can trust it.
 The truth is, we can do the things we’re called to, even when it feels impossible.
 It simply takes courage.
 Courage to listen, courage to act, and courage to believe that our well-being is worth it.

 And I promise you: it is.